 Take in the natural beauty of Nelson with a bird’s eye view on this unforgettable scenic helicopter tour.
 It’s an incredible opportunity to get out of the city and up to the highest peaks of the surrounding mountains.
 The private tour is about an hour in total with 25 minutes of flight time and will take you over Tasman Bay, Golden Bay, Nelson Lakes, Abel Tasman National Park, and the mountains.

-The cost for a private helicopter for 3 is $940 NZD.
+The cost for a private helicopter for up to 6 is $1875 NZD.
 Make sure to pack your camera to capture all of the breathtaking views during your flight!

 17. Go skydiving!

 Brave thrill-seekers searching for a bold adventure can book a skydiving tour over Nelson’s stunning landscape.

 Talk about an adrenaline rush – this tandem skydiving experience will have you flying high above South Island before some epic free-falling fun.
 You’ll fly to an altitude of 18000 before leaping from the plane with your experienced instructor, allowing you to take in the incredible views of New Zealand’s famous scenery.

 The tour includes all transportation and costs $749 NZD.
 It’s well worth is to experience one of the most beautiful places to skydive in NZ.

 Around 20 minutes from Nelson City, you can venture to Moturoa – also known as Rabbit Island for an unforgettable day trip.

 Rabbit Island is located on the southern tip of Tasman Bay.
 It’s a popular spot for Nelson locals, who frequent the beach year-round for sunshine, swimming, and relaxing on the sand